-Over the past day or two, most of the model guidance has begun to latch onto the idea of a tropical cyclone developing over the western Caribbean Sea by Central America.
-There is a lot uncertain with this forecast, however.
+Over the past several days, most of the model guidance has begun to latch onto the idea of a tropical cyclone developing over the western Caribbean Sea by Central America.
+There is a lot uncertainty with this forecast, however.
 Where this storm will track, if it is a tropical cyclone (and how strong it will be), and how may it impact the United States are all questions that surround this storm.
+What we do know is that the National Hurricane Center is also keeping close tabs on this area of disturbed weather, designating it as Invest 90L.

-Around the start of the next week, a Central American Gyre is expected to develop.
+A Central American Gyre has developed, and this may allow for a more organized low pressure to form later on in the week.
 According to the American Meteorological Society, a Central American Gyre is a “large, closed, cyclonic circulation that occurs during the rainy season (May–November), which can yield exceptional rainfall leading to catastrophic flooding and large societal impacts.”
 Sometimes these gyres can help form a more discrete area of low pressure, which can eventually develop into a tropical cyclone.
 We’ve already seen this several times during the 2017 Atlantic hurricane season.

-If a tropical cyclone were to form, it will likely occur over the western Caribbean Sea, where water is warm, air is moist, and wind shear is on the lower end of the spectrum.
-Environmental conditions are expected to become non-conducive over the Gulf of Mexico due to strong winds aided by the jet stream and another upper-level low.
+If a tropical cyclone were to form, it will either occur over the western Caribbean Sea or the central Gulf of Mexico, where water is warm, air is moist, and wind shear is on the lower end of the spectrum.
+Environmental conditions are expected to become non-conducive over the northern Gulf of Mexico due to strong winds aided by the jet stream and another upper-level low.
 This wind shear would make it very difficult for thunderstorms to organize around the surface low.

 The key takeaways at this time is to monitor the forecast and expect more heavy rain through the foreseeable future, especially in Florida.